 - investment funds, regulated public utilities, and telecommunications companies facing unconstitutional limits on their speech and marketing activities;

-- commercial clients facing unconstitutionally excessive statutory damages in copyright and similar contexts, where the aggregation of penalties can potentially reach draconian amounts; and
+- commercial clients facing excessive statutory damages in copyright and similar contexts, where the aggregation of penalties can potentially reach draconian amounts; and